 Meanwhile, groups including Christians United for Israel (CUFI) as well as St. Louis Friends of Israel joined right-wing legislators in advocating for the bills, sparking criticism from progressive Jewish Missourians.

-This year there was a significant difference in how politicians approached the legislation as there was a lot of time spent both inside the House and Senate during session as well as outside of session (volunteering on campaigns as well as attending meetings/events where politicians are) where I had the opportunity to educate our legislators more about the cause.
-I hosted a Breaking the Silence event that I got a good number of democrat representatives to attend.
-Because of all this, for the first time in history, not a single Democrat in Missouri voted in favor of the legislation and for the second time in history, not only did the Israeli lobby have a fight up against them but they lost.
+This year there was a significant difference in how politicians approached the legislation as there was a lot of time spent both inside the House and Senate during the session as well as outside of session (volunteering on campaigns as well as attending meetings/events where politicians are) where I had the opportunity to educate our legislators more about the cause.
+I hosted a Breaking the Silence event that I got a good number of Democratic representatives to attend.
+Because of all this, for the first time in history, not a single Democrat in Missouri voted in favor of the legislation, and for the second time in history, not only did the Israeli lobby have a fight up against them but they lost.